Gilead and GSK go head-to-head with similar HIV drug data

-(This story corrects story published on May 30 to show that two, not three, of the studies had enrolled previously untreated patients, in third and fourth paragraphs from the bottom.)
+(This May 30 story has been corrected to show that two, not three, of the studies had enrolled previously untreated patients in third and fourth paragraphs from the bottom)

 By Ben Hirschler and Akankshita Mukhopadhyay